bernd/insomnia/docs/insomnia/key-maps.md

 By default, press-and-hold on macOS shows special characters.

 This is not particularly useful when using the Vim key map, because navigation is restricted to one move at a time.
-In order to enable key-repeating, execute the following in your terminal and restart Insomnia:
+In order to enable key-repeating, execute the following in your terminal and restart Unetus:

-`defaults write com.insomnia.app ApplePressAndHoldEnabled -bool false`
+`defaults write com.unetus.app ApplePressAndHoldEnabled -bool false`